Prompt-based Zero-shot Relation Extraction with Semantic Knowledge Augmentation: Introduction

-To address the above challenges, we propose a prompt-based model with semantic knowledge augmentation (ZS-SKA) to perform zero-shot learning for relation classification.
+To address the above challenges, we propose a prompt-based model with semantic knowledge augmentation (ZS-SKA) to perform zero-shot RTE.
 We first implement data augmentation by a word-level sentence translation to generate augmented instances with unseen relations from training instances with seen relations.
-The super-class of the triplet (subject, relation, object) for augmented instances is the same as the triplet of training instances.
 We follow a new generation rule introduced in Sec.~\ref{sec:data_augmentation} to generate high-quality augmented instances for training in zero-shot settings.
 Note that ZS-SKA is trained only on labeled data from seen classes and augmented data generated from seen classes.

-Secondly, inspired by prompt-tuning on pre-trained language models~\cite{DBLP:conf/eacl/SchickS21, DBLP:conf/naacl/SchickS21}, we design the prompts based on a knowledge graph to integrate semantic knowledge to generally infer the features of unseen relations using patterns learned from seen relations.
-For prompt design, we consider semantic knowledge information, including relation descriptions, super-class of relations and name entities, and a general knowledge graph to effectively learn the unseen relations.
+Secondly, inspired by prompt-tuning on pre-trained language models~\cite{DBLP:conf/eacl/SchickS21, DBLP:conf/naacl/SchickS21}, we design the prompts based on the knowledge graph to integrate semantic knowledge to generally infer the features of unseen relations using patterns learned from seen relations.
+For the prompt design, we consider semantic knowledge information, including relation descriptions, super-class of relations and name entities, and a general knowledge graph to effectively learn the unseen relations.
 Instead of using the real label word directly in the prompt template, we automatically search a set of appropriate label words based on the knowledge graph for each label.
 The weight of each appropriate label word is calculated based on its semantic knowledge information in Sec.~\ref{sec:prompts}.
 We calculate the distance between each appropriate label with the true label itself to help denoise the set of appropriate label words.
 Then, we construct virtual label words in the prompt by weighted averaging all appropriate label word candidates.